 Icelandic history is so rich and the island has numerous museums to tell you these fantastic stories and introduce you to Icelandic culture.
 Here is a blog on the best museums to visit while in Iceland, perfect for bad weather or history geeks out there!

 There is an amazing choice.
 I am going to share my 10 favorites with you.
 We all enjoy different things, but whatever your interests there is a museum or several for you!
+There are some top family activities in this list for kids of all ages.

 The Settlement Exhibition